MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/supported-customizations.md

 Adding your plug-in and custom workflow activity assemblies to the %installdir%\server\bin\ folder is supported on Dynamics 365 on-premises and IFD server installations only.

 Workflow
 The ability to create custom workflow activities (assemblies) to be called from workflow rules is fully supported and upgradeable.
 This feature is available for Dynamics 365 on-premises, IFD, and Online.
 However, custom workflow activities can only be registered and executed in the sandbox (isolation) of Dynamics 365 (online).
-More information: Automate your business processes in Customer Engagement
+More information: Automate your business processes in model-driven apps

 The ability to edit XAML workflows is fully supported and upgradeable.
 However, this feature is available for Dynamics 365 on-premises and IFD only.
-More information: Automate your business processes in Customer Engagement
+More information: Automate your business processes in model-driven apps

 Support for .NET Framework Versions